-80

-$$\varepsilon = \frac{CK^{3/2}}{L}.$$
+$$\varepsilon = \frac{CK^{3/2}}{L}.$$ (6)

-(6)

-It is necessary to choose the empirical constants in the above equations and in (6).
-There exists a broad literature discussing these values for different laboratory and onsite conditions.
+It is necessary to choose the empirical constants in the above equations and in Eq.
+(6).
+There exists a broad literature discussing these values for different laboratory and on-site conditions.
 In the semi-empirical models they are commonly defined by scaling.
-We choose the outer turbulence scale based on the results of spectral approach Forryan et al. (2013); Galperin et al. (2007), in which the minimal wave number for the energy-carrying spectrum approximated by empirical functions is of the order of 2 cpm.
-Here we take L=0.58 m.
+We choose the outer turbulence scale based on the results of the spectral approach (Forryan et al., 2013; Galperin et al., 2007), in which the minimal wave number for the energy-carrying spectrum approximated by empirical functions is about 2 cpm.
+Here we take L = 0.58 m.
 The range of the constant C is also wide in the literature.
-Since we are mainly interested in the quasi-equilibrium regime when the shear source is balanced with dissipation of turbulent energy, we use the data of Rodi (1980) to take C=D=0.09.
-Anyway, we are mainly concerned about the order of obtained values; indeed, in the data of Forryan et al. (2013) considered below, the spread of data is up to an order.
+Since we are mainly interested in the quasi-equilibrium regime when the shear source is balanced with dissipation of turbulent energy, we use the data of Rodi (1980) to take C = D = 0.09.
+Anyway, we are mainly concerned with the order of the obtained values; indeed, in the data of Forryan et al. (2013) considered below, the spread of the data is up to an order of magnitude.